gernotstarke/PDFnmbrr/README.md

 ### Preconditions

 1. The *content* of the files has been converted to pdf (so we're not concerned about the original data or file formats nor the tools to create/manipulate the original content).
-2. The dimensions (pagesize) of the pdf files identical (we assume A4-portrait in most cases).
+2. The dimensions (page size) of the pdf files identical (we assume A4-portrait in most cases).
 3. The existing pdf files are *not* encrypted.

 4. We don't want to make any assumptions about user infrastructure, so we don't want the user to install things like Java...